Elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney problems, liver disease (including hepatitis B), or bone problems (including osteoporosis).
+- Tell your doctor if you are pregnant, or if you have kidney problems or liver disease (including hepatitis B).

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.